 Vigorous is the word that comes to mind when I think of a Gold Nugget tree.
 Mine was planted at the same time as some of my other citrus trees and it is on the same rootstock and yet it has grown a bit faster.

-This might be in part due to the fact that its fruiting has alternated.
-Here in 2020 we are finishing eating a few hundred Gold Nugget mandarins from the five-year-old, five-foot-tall tree, but in 2019 it produced only three, three lonely pieces of fruit.
+This might be in part due to the fact that its fruiting has alternated somewhat.
+For example, in 2020 we ate a few hundred Gold Nugget mandarins from the five-year-old, five-foot-tall tree, but in 2019 it produced only three, three lonely pieces of fruit.
 The year prior, it had an abundance of fruit.
 Here it was in that year, 2018, three years after planting from a five-gallon container:

 gold nugget mandarin tree